Frequently Asked Questions

 Are Just Food and Farm School related?

 Farm School NYC began with a collective vision in 2007 and started as a program of Just Food in 2010.
-Just Food remains a proud partner of Farm School NYC and is currently its fiscal sponsor.
+Just Food is Farm School NYC’s fiscal sponsor.
 For more information about Farm School NYC and their programming, please visit Farm School NYC’s website.

 What organizations can I contact for information about NYC community gardeners?